FructusCode/pythemoviedb/README.md

 pyTheMovieDB
 ============

-A Python wrapper for The Movie Database API (http://www.themoviedb.org/)
+A Python wrapper for The Movie Database API (http://www.themoviedb.org/).

+Also provides a command-line script to automatically renamed movie files.

 Licensing
 =========